aws/serverless-application-model/HOWTO.md

 using the SAM template followed by [executing the changeset](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets-execute.html).
 Think of a ChangeSet as a diff between your current stack template and the new template that you are deploying.
 After you create a ChangeSet, you have the opportunity to examine the diff before executing it.
 Both the AWS Console and AWS CLI provide commands to create and execute a changeset.

 Alternatively, you can use `aws cloudformation deploy` CLI command to deploy the SAM template.
-Under-the-hood it creates and executes a changeset and waits until the deployment completes.
+Under the hood it creates and executes a changeset and waits until the deployment completes.
 It also prints debugging hints when the deployment fails.
 Run the following command to deploy the packaged template to a stack called `my-new-stack`:

 ```bash
 $ aws cloudformation deploy \